jmespath/jmespath.site/docs/tutorial.rst

 The general form of a slice is ``[start:stop:step]``.
 So far we've looked at the ``[start:stop]`` form.
-By default, the ``step`` value is ``1``, which means to to include every element in the range specified by the ``start`` and ``stop`` value.
+By default, the ``step`` value is ``1``, which means to include every element in the range specified by the ``start`` and ``stop`` value.
 However, we can use the step value to skip over elements.
 For example, to select only the even elements from the array.